lutzlukesch/docu_autoISF/src/section_0/acce_ISF_2.md

 \\[ acce_ISF = 1 + acce_weight * fit_share * cap_weight * acceleration \\]

+where
-where fit_share a measure of fit quality, i.e. 0% if unacceptable up to 100% if perfect;
+* fit_share a measure of fit quality, i.e. 0% if unacceptable up to 100% if perfect;
-cap_weight is 0.5 below target and 1.0 otherwise;
+* cap_weight is 0.5 below target and 1.0 otherwise
+* acce_weight
-acce_weight is bgAccel_ISF_weight for acceleration away from target, i.e. mostly positive or bgBrake_ISF_weight for acceleration towards target, i.e. mostly negative Initially I had assumed that the weights for accelerating and braking are of similar size.
+  * is bgAccel_ISF_weight for acceleration away from target, i.e. mostly positive or bgBrake_ISF_weight for acceleration towards target, i.e. mostly negative

+Initially I had assumed that the weights for accelerating and braking are of similar size.
 First experiences say that the weight while decelerating should be 30-40% lower than for acceleration to reduce glucose oscillations.
 Quite often the acce_ISF contribution plays the dominant role inside autoISF and is therefore